atelili/2BiVQA/README.md

 To evaluate model:

-Please note that your csv file should have two columns: 'Mos' and 'Predicted.
+Please note that your csv file should have two columns: 'Mos' and 'Predicted'.

 ```python
 python evaluate.py  --mos_pred konvid.csv